Publications - Heritage Walk Books

 Book 3 On foot from Catte Street to Parsons Pleasure carries on eastwards taking you on a local voyage of discovery from the heart of the University to Oxford’s green and rural past and the historic hamlet of Holywell and its atmospheric cemetery, past civil war defences stopping for glimpses of stained glass, statues and stories of saints and sinners along the way.

-Just Published Book 4 Paradise Street to Sheepwash leaves the gates of the Castle and goes back in time to the Abbeys of Rewley and Osney, now rubbing up alongside the City’s industrial past.
-Perhaps the least well known area covered by the series to date, it will open up the familiar, and show you Oxford in a new and surprising way
+Book 4 On foot from Paradise Street to Sheepwash leaves the gates of the Castle and goes back in time to the Abbeys of Rewley and Osney, now rubbing up alongside the City’s industrial past.
+Perhaps the least well known area covered by the series to date, it will open up the familiar, and show you Oxford in a new and surprising way.